-Many times we focus on raising the salary: it is a race for those who take more money from their work without thinking that you can earn a lot simply with small measures that allow you to put aside several thousands of Dollars each year.
+Many times we focus on raising the salary: it is a race for those who make more money from their work without thinking that you can earn a lot simpler with small measures that allow you to put aside several thousands of dollars each year.

 If you are tired of always asking the same question, maybe it is good to start reviewing how you manage your personal finances and inaugurate the year with a new mentality and a more pragmatic approach, which will allow you to relax, set up a healthy relationship with your expenses and get to next January with a more smiling portfolio.
 Thus it is recommended to you that you sit down once a week to analyze what you have in the box, report any entry and set financial goals.
 “If you want your financial life better, you have to spend some time with your money”.
 Let us know now how to manage money.

 Have you ever asked your parents to explain how to run a house?
 For example, do you know how much do services like electricity, heating and water cost each month?
 And how much does it cost to keep a car, shop, pay rent or a mortgage?
 Remember that you also wax lyrical about these expenses, and if you’re going to live on your own you will be you in having to deal with.
 So you should know more or less how much they amount.
 Ask your parents to show you some bills and listen carefully as they explain how they set aside money to pay for them.

 Better to spend more money on things that last over time, than a few on something you have to throw after some use.
 A speech that applies to everything from clothes to electronics, but above all to food, eating well also helps you in the future.
 You will spend less money to take care of your health.